ABOUT ERIC PARMENTER

-I work in the healthcare industry as the CEO of OnSomble, a software company that helps nurses thrive.
+I have a PhD in Business Psychology and work in the healthcare industry as a VP of Sales for the hospital and health system industry for Quantum Health, a care navigation company that powers employer self-funded health benefit plans.
 I am on a mission to change the physical and mental health of the nation by changing the way healthcare is delivered.
 Far too many healthcare workers, from nurses to doctors to administrators and hospitality folks are burned out and overwhelmed with stress and poor health.
 But so are the patients they serve.

 I have invested over 30 years helping people.
 I am humbled that colleagues and clients consider me to be an established national expert on the impact of healthcare reform on healthcare providers and who respect me as a thought leader in the hospital health system industry.
 One of my big areas of focus is building competencies for caregivers using psychological capital and behavioral health and behavioral economics.

 I am fortunate that STOP! is the winner of the Book Excellence Award and the IBPA Benjamin Franklin digital award.

 I have written more than twenty articles on related topics.
 Click on the black adn gold boxes to access articles available for download here: